AD-Archer/fintech-app/README.md

    npm run install-all
       ```

-3. Create a `.env` file in the root directory and add your database configuration:
+3. Create a `.env` file in the root directory of the backend folder and add your database configuration:
    ```plaintext
    DB_HOST=localhost
    DB_USER=your_mysql_username